Successful entrepreneurs say to do well in life, and you need to ‘do what you love’.

 1. Learn the Local Area Inside Out

-While you may try and sell every property that you come across, it’s often better to become a master of your local area.
+While you may try and sell every property, you come across, and it’s often better to become a master of your local area.
 This means driving around, learning areas of the city that others may overlook, and even becoming familiar with neighborhoods and subdivisions.

 When you become a local expert, you’ll advance your career by: